SkyeActsOut/SkyeActsOut/README.md

-Due to personal issues with GitHub, I have moved over to [Codeberg](https://codeberg.org/skyeactsout/).
-I will be leaving up this GitHub page as a portfolio.
+Due to personal issues with GitHub, I have moved over to [Codeberg](https://codeberg.org/skyeactsout/) for projects I own the repository to such as [YTTT](https://codeberg.org/YourTurnToThrive).

 # Skye Kychenthal
 Video Editor, Content Creator, Photographer, Programmer